 Google likes pillar content (we’ll get into “Why?” below).
 Pillar content makes for happy searchers.
 And happy searchers makes for more money for Google, which makes for a happy Google.
 And when you make Google happy, Google makes you happy by placing you higher in search results.
 That means more visitors to your website, more leads, and ultimately, more customers.

 Pillar content is starting to sound pretty good!
 If you’re interested in pursuing a pillar content strategy of your own, take a look below at the 3 main types of pillar content that you should create.
 In addition to listing out the individual characteristics of each type, we explain when each type should be used and provide examples of what they might look like in practice.

 1. The 10x Content Pillar Page

 A Pillar Page is likely to be the highest-value pillar content you would create for your website, because they are directly tied to the key problems that your business solves for your customers.

 Pillar pages are usually going to be those things, those topics, that you want your company to be known for, because you can provide a solution related to that particular topic.
-Key characteristic that all Pillar Pages include are:
+Key characteristics that all Pillar Pages include are: